missionpinball/mpf-docs/mechs/switches/breakout_boards.rst

 If you are building a homebrew game there are a few designs around which can be build in China for a few bucks (just ask in our forum).
 Some of those boards also provide power for :doc:`optos <optos>`.
-There is one commercial board from Multimorphic (part number: unknown) which provides one JST connector per switch and also distributes power to optos (see :doc:`optos` for details).
+There is one commercial board from Multimorphic (part number: PCBA-0018-0002) which provides one JST connector per switch and also distributes power to optos (see :doc:`optos` for details).